junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "What's wrong with that deserted factory I got caught out last time?"

-"We can't always use the same place, are we?
+"We can't always use the same place, can we?
 In case you guys find out."

 "Can I paint it this time?"
 Obi-Wan asks, tentatively.